 What Is Data Collection?

-Collecting data involves the gathering and recording of information from different sources.
-It plays a role in analysis, decision-making, and research.
-There are methods such as surveys, interviews, and automated sensors that help maintain the accuracy and relevance of data for making informed decisions and gaining valuable insights.
+Collecting data means collecting and recording information from a variety of sources.
+It contributes to analysis, decision-making, and research.
+There are various methods, such as surveys, interviews, and automated sensors, that help in the accuracy and relevance of data in making decisions and gaining valuable insights.

 What Is the Importance of Data Collection?